 4. SE Electronics X1R Passive Ribbon Microphone

-It also has a robust, durable feel to it, and this comes from the all-metal construction.
-This doesn’t only make it perfect for recording in the studio but means it will be able to withstand anything life on the road has to throw at it.
+It also has a robust, durable feel from the all-metal construction.
+This makes it perfect for recording in the studio and means it will be able to withstand anything life on the road has to throw at it.

 It’s a highly sensitive microphone too, but this sensitivity is equally distributed across both sides of the microphone.
-This allows you to record confidently without worrying about your audio-quality being compromised.
+This allows you to record confidently without worrying about compromised audio quality.

 - Has a handcrafted aluminum ribbon element that is surrounded by top-grade Neodymium magnets